avalojc/data-flow/1.server-data-flow/README.md

 **Fig. 3**: This is how we are coding the data in this exercise.
 We are using hard coded data so that we don't have to worry about creating a database and can focus exclusively on our routes.
 However, in part three we will implement Postgres.

-Checkout part 2 to see how the client interacts with the server.
+Checkout [Part 2](https://medium.com/@avalojc/how-data-flows-the-client-react-ef14db2d4361) to see how the client interacts with the server.

-And part 3 puts it all together and includes a database!
+And [Part 3](https://medium.com/@avalojc/how-data-flows-putting-it-all-together-4d4571892952) puts it all together and includes a database!

 ###### I hope you find this helpful and I would love to hear your feedback.